 The stations selected for advertising a product or service on Boston radio should be determined by the marketing objective.

-There are 41 radio stations that service the greater Boston area.
+There are 33 radio stations that service the Boston area.
 Each provides a unique blend of music, information, and entertainment.
 Some stations focus on politics or sports.
 Some play country music.
 Some play the hits.
 Some play classic rock.
 Some are on the AM dial.
 Some are on FM.

-Boston radio listeners are fiercely loyal to their favorite stations.
-Despite numerous listening options, the typical listener tunes-in to about two stations each week.
+Boston area radio listeners are fiercely loyal to their favorite stations.
+Despite numerous listening options, the typical listener tunes-in to between two and three stations each week.
 So, to create a successful advertising campaign on local radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.

-The pizza restaurant referenced above, for instance, wants to target the 477,638 moms in the New England who work full-time.
-It takes just 3 local radio stations to reach the majority of these moms.
-This information alone allows the restaurant owner to narrow the choices of Boston radio stations from 59 to 3.
+The pizza restaurant in Quincy, for instance, wants to target the 369,600 moms in the Boston area who work full-time.
+It takes just three local radio stations to reach the majority of these moms.
+This information alone allows the restaurant owner to narrow the choices of Boston radio stations from 33 to 3.

 A promotional objective, on the other hand, requires the largest number of target consumers to be exposed to a marketing message.
 This is referred to as reach.
-If a certain number of consumers in Boston are ready to buy, then obtaining the greatest reach possible among those listeners will increase the odds of creating a sale.
+If a certain number of consumers in the New England area are ready to buy, then obtaining the greatest reach possible among those listeners will increase the odds of creating a sale.

 Achieving the necessary reach can be accomplished by advertising on multiple Boston radio stations generally over a shorter timeframe.
 Note, each additional radio station that is purchased expands the overall reach of the campaign.